top of page

 founder of the Green Belt Movement

 A reverence for nature is a central value in everything we do at Oliveseed, even in our literacy and library projects.
-We are at a critical point in human history, with environmental degradation and loss of biodiversity accelerating at a frightening pace.
+We are at a critical point in human history, with climate change, environmental degradation, and loss of biodiversity accelerating at a frightening pace.
 Together we must learn — or relearn — how to live sustainably with our environment and other life on earth.
-We see literacy, critical thinking, and responsible stewardship of our world as intertwined, and we have an opportunity to inspire positive action through knowledge and direct experience.
+We see literacy, critical thinking, sustainable livelihoods, and responsible stewardship as intertwined, and we have an opportunity to inspire positive action through knowledge and direct experience, especially in the young generation.
 We also believe that the communities we work with have much to contribute to the world's wisdom on living sustainably.

 bottom of page